|Notice Area||Data Protection|

 11.2 Parents should be aware that in such situations they may not be consulted, depending on the interests of the child, the parents' rights at law or under their contract, and all the circumstances.

-12.1 The school will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Individuals must please notify the appropriate contact in school of any changes to information held about them (current parents via the Parent Portal, Alumnae via Mark Taylor, Alumnae and Development Director, and other school community members via School Office).
+12.1 The School will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
+Individuals must please notify the appropriate contact in School of any changes to information held about them (current parents via the Parent Portal, Alumnae and former staff via Grace Chaston, Head of Alumnae Relations, and other school community members via School Office).